 Even the most gentle and moisturizing shampoos can strip important oils from your hair and scalp.
 This can lead to frizzy hair and a dry, itchy scalp.

-The amount of oil people produce can vary from person to person.
+The number of oil people produce can vary from person to person.
 Even if you tend to have particularly oily hair, you really only need to wash it 2-3 times a week.

 Also, don’t make the mistake of using too much shampoo when you decide to wash your hair.
 You don’t need to shampoo twice, and usually, only a quarter-sized amount of shampoo is needed to get your hair clean.